Show by Label

 This construction will fit snugly into the 3D printed enclosure.

-The diff probe does not draw a lot of power such that a low wattage supply will do.
-I'm using a 100W supply myself, because I want to use it for many other applications.
+The diff probe does not draw a lot of power (about 50mA) such that a 20..30W supply for mobile phone chargers will do.

-The probe voltage regulator
+The probe voltage regulator options

-The 10MHz and 1MHz probes require an input voltage of 15V to create the 7.5V (+/- 3%) positive and negative rails.
+The 10MHz and 1MHz probes require an input voltage of 15V to create the +/-7.5V (+/- 3%) positive and negative rails.

-The VREG SOIC-8 daughter board (100MHz probe)
+The VREG SOIC-8 daughter board

 The VREG SOIC-8 Daughter Board (DB) is intended to be used with the 100MHz probe, because it outputs 5.3V and requires an input voltage of 9V.

 It can be configured with a number of LDO voltage regulators.
 I have decided to use the LP2951 LDO voltage regulator.
-It comes in an SOIC8 package, and Bud designed a VREG Daughter Board specifically for these devices.
+It comes in an SOIC8 package, and Bud designed a Daughter Board specifically for these devices.

 Here is the schematic: